Skip to content

 Wallarm supports both POST and GET HTTP methods for GraphQL requests.

-GraphQL rule is recommended to be created for the GraphQL specific endpoints.
-Creating it as a default rule for the entire system is not recommended.
+GraphQL mitigation control is recommended to be created for the GraphQL specific endpoints.
+Creating it as an all traffic mitigation control for the entire system is not recommended.

 To set and apply GraphQL policy: